How to track the number of document downloads?

 When you install Download Monitor, you can enable or disable reports in your WordPress admin.
 Here's an example of a report on the downloads of members only documents:

 The reporting feature gives you an overview of downloads, filterable by date.
-Another helpful feature is user reporting which les you see which users downloaded each document:
+Another helpful feature is user reporting which lets you see which users downloaded each document:

 In addition, Download Manager has an extension called Enhanced Metrics which gives even more insight into reports.
 This provides extra information, such as failed/completed downloads, active users and downloads, and more.